-The addition of 'citizenship' as a core tenet of 'Academic Progression' (see SP1) provides formal recognition of the contribution that individuals make to their broader group, school and faculty, through e.g. mentoring junior staff, sitting on committees etc.
+The addition of 'citizenship' as a core tenet of 'Academic Progression' provides formal recognition of the contribution that individuals make to their broader group, school and faculty, through e.g. mentoring junior staff, sitting on committees etc.

-There are a number of bespoke mentoring programmes in place for specific cohorts including postdoctoral researchers, female staff, probationary academic staff and new international staff.
+A number of bespoke mentoring programmes in place for specific cohorts including postdoctoral researchers, female staff, probationary academic staff and new international staff.
 The Graduate School offers training to establish peer support/mentoring programmes in specific Schools / research areas.